Miranda-Zeng/Miranda-Zeng.github.io/_posts/2024-02-25-post-assignment-one.md

 ![2006](/assets/assignment1/2006.jpg)

-Very interestingly, most of the Chinese objects(1285pieces) were accessed in 1943.
+Very interestingly, most of the Chinese objects(1278 pieces) were accessed in 1943.
 The year 1943 falls within a tumultuous period in Chinese history marked by the Second Sino-Japanese War (1937-1945) and World War II (1939-1945).
 China was facing significant political upheaval, territorial conflict, and social disruption due to Japanese invasion and occupation in various regions.
 Despite these challenges, cultural preservation and national identity remained important priorities for many Chinese scholars, artists, and cultural institutions.

 ![American](/assets/assignment1/american.jpg)